Close

 The second step is to use a FOV Calculator of choice.
 By using a tape measure, you can ensure maximum accuracy and if you want to truly up your game, then have a friend or family member help measure distances with you in your natural seating position.

-One last note, if you are still having trouble nailing those apexes and you are wondering where those precious seconds are going, head over to Coach Dave Academy to get yourself a race-winning tried and tested setup.
+One last note, if you are still having trouble nailing those apexes and you are wondering where those precious seconds are going, head over to Coach Dave Academy to get yourself a race-winning tried and tested setup, or why not try our brand new AI Coach – Delta AI.
+It comes with fancy tools like Auto Insights that will pinpoint exactly where you are going wrong AND how to instantly correct it.

 If you buy something from a Coach Dave link, we may earn a commission.